How would Stance Detection Techniques Evolve after the Launch of ChatGPT?: Methods and Results

 We constructed both zero-shot stance detection and in-domain stance detection setups for results comparison.
 The zero-shot setup means the model is directly tested without any adjustment with training data, which is a fair comparison with our proposed prompt method using ChatGPT.
 We also compared our zero-shot results of ChatGPT with other mainstream stance detection models in an in-domain setup, which means these models are optimized with 80\% tweets as training data.
 The results are summerized in Table \ref{tab1} to \ref{tab3}.

 The results show that ChatGPT achieves SOTA results in zero-shot setup.
-For example, ChatGPT achieves a 15.3\% improvement on average compared with the best competitor PT-HCL in zero-shot setup.
+For example, ChatGPT achieves a 16.6\% improvement on average compared with the best competitor PT-HCL in zero-shot setup.
 Compared with in-domain setup, where these methods first learned from 80\% training corpus, ChatGPT still yields better performance than all the baselines in most tasks.
-For example, ChatGPT achieves a 1.08\% improvement on average of F1-avg compared with the fine-tuned Bert model.